xianbangchen/xianbangchen.github.io/_research/Project_03_DOE_PGE.md

 The medium-term planning method is built upon deep reinforcement learning, offering two key advantages:
 1. It leverages short-term contextual information, such as day-ahead electricity prices and renewable forecasts, to determine the medium-term planning strategy.
 2. The quality of the medium-term planning strategy is measured by its ability to improve profits in short-term operations.
-That is, this method involves the [closed-loop predict-then-optimize idea.](https://xianbangchen.github.io/research/Project_02_CPO/)
+Obviously, it involves the [closed-loop predict-then-optimize idea.](https://xianbangchen.github.io/research/Project_02_CPO/)

 <p align="center">
   <img src="/assets/images/Project_03_Fig05_OPO.jpg" alt="Alt text" width="100%">